VisualFinesse/md2qwik/readme.md

 - **Node.js**: The script requires Node.js to be installed on your machine.
 - **NPM**: Node Package Manager (NPM) must be installed to handle dependencies.
+- **openAI API Key**: You need an OpenAI API key to use the script.
+You can get one by signing up at [OpenAI](https://platform.openai.com/).
+Place this in the **.env** file in the root directory of the project.

 ## Setup